pmdredd/fo4_component_scraper/readme.md

 ### How?

+This program requires Python 3.6+ as it utilises f-strings.
+The following steps assume you already have Python 3.6 installed.

 Clone the repository to any folder with `git clone https://github.com/pmdredd/fo4_component_scraper.git`.

 Create a new virtual env using  `python3 -m venv venv` then activate that env with `venv\Scripts\activate` on Windows,